FDA panel votes against Lilly-Boehringer Ingelheim's diabetes drug

 The drug, empagliflozin, was approved in 2014 in doses of 10 mg and 20 mg to help lower blood sugar levels in patients with type 2 diabetes and is marketed as Jardiance.

+DKA, an inherent complication associated with type 1 diabetes, is a life-threatening condition in which acids called ketones build up when the body starts to use fat instead of glucose as a source of energy.

+The increased risk of DKA was highlighted during an FDA advisory committee meeting on Sanofi SA and Lexicon Pharmaceuticals’ sotagliflozin, an SGLT1 and SGLT2 dual inhibitor in type 1 diabetes, following which the health regulator declined to approve the treatment.

-Boehringer Ingelheim has proposed a 2.5 mg dose of empagliflozin for use in type 1 diabetes to help lower the risk of diabetic ketoacidosis, an inherent complication associated with the condition.
+Boehringer Ingelheim has proposed a 2.5 mg dose of empagliflozin for use in type 1 diabetes to help lower the risk of DKA.

+The panel voted 14-2 against when asked whether the available data show that the treatment’s benefits outweigh its risks.

 The FDA is yet to take a decision on empagliflozin’s use in type 1 diabetes.
 While the agency is not bound to follow the recommendation of its advisory panels, it usually does so.